CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The barrels house supplies like salted pork and beef, flour, sugar, apples, and ale.
 Vigilantly searching the barrels is a noisy endeavor that could alert the Lavender Lancers in area 2.

  **Cistern** : The rectangular cistern holds cold, fresh water, is 10 feet deep, and features a rim 2 feet higher than the surrounding floor.
 Drain pipes from the manor's roof provide the cistern with water.
 A waterproof satchel, hidden from plain sight underwater, is attached to a submerged rope along the south cistern wall.
-It can be discovered with a successful DC 15 Perception Skill Check or by a character probing the cistern with a pole or jumping in.
+It can be discovered with a successful CL 3 Perception Skill Check or by a character probing the cistern with a pole or jumping in.
 The satchel contains valuable items detailed in the "Treasure" section.

  **Secret Door** : A secret door can be found in the southwest corner of the room, as indicated on the Lavender Lancer Hideout map.

 **Developments**

 This area does not feature any monsters or villains.
 However, the ruffians in area 2 will become aware of any excessive noise here.
 They may sneak into the room, gaining the element of surprise if the characters are unaware of their presence.
+If the player take to long in this room or make to much noise, the three ruffians come out of area 2.
+Pointing at the players "You townies need to learn your place.
+We're gonna have to chuck you in the cage with that other fella."

 If a confrontation occurs in this area, and two of the ruffians are defeated, the last ruffian may reveal the secret door as they flee in that direction.
+If he escapes into room 8, the party hear a yelp as the Nothic kills and drags the ruffian into the pit.

 **Treasure**